palaeoverse/palaeoverse/README.md

 - [Christopher D. Dean](christopherdaviddean@gmail.com), University College London

 # Installation
-<p align="justify">`palaeoverse` is not yet available on CRAN, and is still in development.
+`palaeoverse` is not yet available on CRAN, and is still in development.
 We hope to have the initial release of the package later this year.
-If you have suggestions for additional functions, or are interested in joining the `palaeoverse` community and development team, please feel free to contact [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es).</p>
+If you have suggestions for additional functions, or are interested in joining the `palaeoverse` community and development team, please feel free to contact [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es).